iceBear67/Youdao4J/README.md

 Need GSON.

 # Usage
-Youdao4J did lots of works in the background. **DO NOT** create the second Youdao4J Object because it's unnecessary.
-You don't have to worry about token expiration or cookie expiration, which are Youdao4J hold automatically.
+Youdao4J did lots of works in the background. **DO NOT** create morr Youdao4J Object.
+You dont need to worry about token expiration or cookie expiration, which are Youdao4J held automatically.

 ```java
 public class Showcase {